Gerald Posner: Editorial writings

 Posner supported Al Gore during the 2000 presidential election, and wrote a Wall Street Journal editorial shortly after the 9/11 attacks reversing his opinion of George W. Bush.
 Later he changed his opinion again; in October 2006, in "An Open Letter to the President", published on The Huffington Post, he reverted to his original position that Bush was a bad president stifled by his stubbornness.
 He also wrote about investigative issues for The New York Times, The New Yorker, Vanity Fair, Talk, Newsweek, Time, the Miami Herald, and The Daily Telegraph.
 He was a regular contributor to NBC's Today Show, as well as other national shows on the History Channel, CNN, FOX News, and CBS.
 He was a frequent guest on MSNBC's Countdown with Keith Olbermann.
 A member of the National Advisory Board of the National Writers Union, Posner is also a member of the Authors Guild, International PEN, The Committee to Protect Journalists, and Phi Beta Kappa.
 He worked on all his projects with his wife, Trisha Posner, who is also an author and artist.
 Posner was the Chief Investigative Reporter for The Daily Beast, until he resigned over plagiarism charges in 2010.

-Since 2023, Posner has published several critical articles on transsexuality, many based on the works of Jennifer Bilek.
+Since 2023, Posner has published several critical articles critical of transgenderism, many based on the works of anti-Semitic conspiracy theorist Jennifer Bilek.